by D.J. Sylvis

 (another tiny hedgehog noise)

 to “Psychoactive Intellection within an eXtreme Environment,” and I’m tempted to just leave my mask off for that one.
 I made a deal, though, about the tardigrades.
 Nessa took a shine to them, and I can’t say no to her.
 Don’t know of anyone who can.
 So we’ll keep that experiment a bit longer, “Growth Ratios and Biological reaction to Extended Anhydrobiosis due to Radiation.”
-I like sayin’ th’ full names.
-It reminds people I’m not just a pretty face, and an arm that nobody can take their eyes off.
+I like sayin’ th’ full names like that.
+It reminds people that I’m not just a pretty face, and an arm that nobody can take their eyes off of.

 (her arm buzzes again as she flexes)

 That’s right, darlin’.
 You know you’re gorgeous.
-Crush that pop can for me.
+Crush that pop can there for me.